grnspc/HAProxy/guides/haproxy/part-2/005-dyn-dns-caa.md

 ---
 title: Part 2.5 - CAA Record - DynDNS Configuration
-section: DynDNS Configuration
+sectionTitle: DynDNS Configuration
-chapterTitle: CAA Record
+stepTitle: CAA Record
-chapter: "2.5"
+step: "2.5"
 ---

-{{ $frontmatter.section }}
+{{ $frontmatter.sectionTitle }}
 # Part 2.5 - CAA Record

 Add a CAA record containing the information on which certification authority (CA) is allowed to issue SSL certificates for your domain.